milo720/MeterReading/Plan.md

 # Assumptions

 1. As the seed data is called Test_Accounts.csv I'm going to assume that the seeding is for test only and not include the seeding as part of the system but instead as part of the tests.
+1. As this a technical test with just me I will be doing a few things quick, such as less unit testing, no branching policy ect.
+I would do these differently in a commercial environment.

 # Solution